-The milk of cows is considered to possess the essence or sap of all plants and Ghee is the essence of milk… When we consider Ghee we are in the company of superlatives.
-In India, Ghee has been so highly regarded for so many things, for so long, that one is slightly embarrassed to enter into this crowded river of praise.
+The milk of cows is considered to possess the essence or sap of all plants and Ghee is the essence of milk… When we consider the dairy we are in the company of superlatives.
+In India, The dairy product has been so highly regarded for so many things, for so long, that one is slightly embarrassed to enter into this crowded river of praise.
 This is what I have heard:

-Although Ghee kindles or increases the digestive fire- Agni, on which all nutrition depends, it does so without aggravating Pitta- the elemental functioning of fire within the body.
-In fact, Ghee cools the body, essential in much of today’s world in which everything is overheating.
+Although the dairy oil kindles or increases the digestive fire- Agni, on which all nutrition depends, it does so without aggravating Pitta- the elemental functioning of fire within the body.
+In fact, it cools the body, essential in much of today’s world in which everything is overheating.

 It is traditionally considered, that the older Ghee, the better its healing qualities.
-100-year-old Ghee is highly valued in India and fetches a very high price.
-Such Ghee was often kept in Temples in large vats and families often pass on aged Ghee to their next generation to be used as medicine.
+100-year-old dairy oil is highly valued in India and fetches a very high price.
+Such items was often kept in Temples in large vats and families often pass on aged Ghee to their next generation to be used as medicine.

-Ghee has the quality of snigda, oiliness, and unctuousness.
+The dairy oil has the quality of snigda, oiliness, and unctuousness.
 It is smooth, lubricated and nurturing.
-Ghee is thought to make the voice soft and melodious.
+The product is thought to make the human voice soft and melodious.

-Ghee has the quality of mrdu, softness.
-In Ayurvedic Panchakarma treatments, Ghee is the oil used on the eyes.
-In Netra Basti, a small dam is built around the eyes and filled with warm Ghee.
+Ghritam has the quality of mridu, softness.
+In Ayurvedic Panchakarma treatments, it is the healthy oil used on the eyes.
+In Netra Basti, a small dam is built around the eyes and filled with warm Ghrita-oil.
 Then, you open your eyes to its soothing softness.
 It seems after that treatment, that you see the world though a soft diaphanous curtain of love and loveliness.

 The surgeon cannot do this.
-Ghee is known for the quality of Ropana- healing, and its effectiveness in facilitating recovery from wounds.
-In Ayurveda, when a person has a chronic peptic ulcer or gastritis, Ghee is used to heal that ulcer inside the intestinal tract.
+Ghrita is known for the quality of Ropana- healing, and its effectiveness in facilitating recovery from wounds.
+In Ayurveda, when a person has a chronic peptic ulcer or gastritis, Ghrita is used to heal that ulcer inside the intestinal tract.